Azure/azure-sphere-samples/Samples/HelloWorld/HelloWorld_HighLevelApp_CMake/README.md

 This is a standard CMake flag to configure the use of a compiler toolchain.
 The example above passes the default location of the toolchain file that is installed with the Azure Sphere SDK.

-`-DAZURE_SPHERE_TARGET_APPLICATION_RUNTIME_VERSION `
+`-DAZURE_SPHERE_TARGET_API_SET `

 This flag is provided by the Azure Sphere toolchain file.
-The value is the required Azure Sphere runtime version.
-In the example the value for the runtime version is 1.

-`-DAZURE_SPHERE_TARGET_BETA_APIS `

-This flag is provided by the Azure Sphere toolchain file.
-The value is the desired Azure Sphere Beta APIs to use such as "Beta1905", here it is not set.
+The value is the desired Azure Sphere API set to use such as "3+Beta1909".
+In the example it is set to 3.

 `-DCMAKE_BUILD_TYPE`